 - Disinfected dishes

-- Disinfected towels and sheets
+- Sanitized towels and sheets

 - Hot water, period.

-The average lifespan of residential water heaters is between ten and twelve years.
+The usual lifespan of residential water heaters is between ten and twelve years.

-Water Heater sizing is a significant replacement consideration.
+Water Heater sizing is a crucial replacement issue.

 The water supply creates pressure for all water heaters, and as water is heated, it grows creating even more pressure.
 When thinking about replacing a water heater, it’s generally better to go with a bigger 50 gallon tank, rather than a 30 or 40 gallon tank, providing the location will accept the larger size.
 The 50 gallon tank will also supply you more hot water capacity.